 When a guest books your listing on Airbnb, they are given the option to list each guest attending and the total number of guests.

-Guests are given the opportunity to register any other guests that have an Airbnb account by name when booking a listing.
+Guests are given the opportunity to register any extra guests that have an Airbnb account by name when booking a listing.
 Along with setting your guest limit restrictions, you can also require all guests to be registered so that you know the exact number of people to expect – and have proof to point towards should an unregistered guest show up.

 Keep in mind that in order to report a guest to Airbnb for guest violations, your listing will need to have a maximum occupancy limit clearly stated.